lasyaneti/CS124-Notes/Lessons/Lesson 04.md

 | == | Equality (see note) |
 | != | Not equal to aka BANG equals |

-- **Note**
-    - Double equals (==) is used to check equality.
+- **Note**: double equals (==) is used to check equality.
 In primitive types, it compares the value of the variable.
 In objects, it compares the reference or address of the object.

 ## If and If Else
 - If statements are evaluated if the condition is true